Quotients of Primes in an Algebraic Number Ring: Quotients of Primes in a Real Quadratic Number Ring

-\textbf{Note:} An alternate proof suggested in private conversation with Garcia uses previous quotient set density theorems and bypasses the use of Proposition 5.1.
-As a trade-off, it does not allow for the possibility of using non-rational prime numbers to establish the density result.
+\textbf{Remark:} An alternate proof suggested in private conversation with Garcia uses previous quotient set density theorems and bypasses the use of Proposition 5.1.
+As a trade-off, it does not allow for the possibility of using non-rational prime numbers to establish the density result and ultimately does not generalize to an arbitrary algebraic number ring.
+It relies on the following fact \cite{Marcus}:

-It relies on the following fact: Given a real quadratic number field $\mathbb{Q}(\sqrt{d})$ with $d > 0$ and square-free, an odd rational prime $p$ remains prime in $\mathcal{O}$ iff $d$ is not a square modulo $p$.

-By fixing $d$, this condition gives a set of congruences in terms of $d$ which $p$ satisfies.
+By fixing $d$, this condition gives a set of congruences that $p$ satisfies in terms of $d$.
 Pick one such congruence condition; by Dirichlet's Theorem on Arithmetic Progressions, there are infinitely many such primes.
-Now, apply the result of Micholson \cite{Micholson} and Starni \cite{Starni} (as stated before Proposition 2.3) to this congruence condition, and we are done. $\square$
+Applying Proposition 4.1 to this congruence condition yields Theorem 5.2.